 Water is a fantastic element to add in your garden design.
 This can take several shapes and forms, from natural swim ponds to wildlife ponds to bird baths, from formal calm reflection waters to fountains, waterfalls or rills.
 We also give advice on sustainable urban drainage systems (SUDS) and the design of natural swales.
 When it comes to managing your surface water run-off, we offer integrative design solutions that are practical and efficient and have the potential to become a designed feature if so desired.

 Lighting is an important element of your outdoor spaces.
 It makes sure that your garden spaces are still usable at nightfall and it also adds a dramatic effect.
 At BUG Design, we offer advice which outdoor light fitting to use where.
-We can produce lighting plans that specify the product and its location and source the supplier.
-To illustrate what effects are achieved, we provide example pictures.
+We produce lighting plans that specify the product and its location and source the supplier.
 We can integrate lighting features into the design of bespoke furniture or structures, such as seating walls or steps.

 The garden design process usually starts with an initial conversation, a free site visit with walkover survey, and a brief ideas session.
 The aim is to understand your personal needs, wishes and aspirations for your garden or any part of your outdoor spaces.
 It then typically takes the following route, but this is of course adjusted to your particular needs.